SIAE: Services

+Over 225.000 songs have been deposited on SIAE+ app in 2025.

 SIAE and Creative Commons

 SIAE effectively bans its associates from using Creative Commons Licenses, because it demands an exclusive license on all the works it administers except for some cases where the authors are allowed to give noncommercial licenses to their works provided SIAE gives permission.

 On 23 December 2008, a mixed legal working group, composed of both SIAE and Creative Commons Italia members was announced.
 The aim of the group was to allow the authors to choose free and easy-to-use licenses, keeping the commercial use to themselves, and relying on SIAE only for distribution and collection of revenues.
 Deborah De Angelis noted the difficulty of determining what constitutes noncommercial use.

 In 2019, after a controversy with independent collecting society Soundreef, SIAE agreed to relax the exclusivity requirements.
 As of 2025, authors are also allowed to restrict SIAE's exclusive license to specific territories or categories of works, under article 8 of the charter.